 · Clothing and hats that are offensive or may promote gangs, drugs, or alcohol are not permitted on campus.

-· Sandals may be worn only if they have a front and back strap, according to the CA State code.
+· Sandals may be worn only if they have a front and back strap.
 However, tennis shoes are far safer and enable greater participation in P.E.
 Students may not wear flip-flops.

 The administration is the final authority when a difference of opinion arises.
 When a violation of the dress guidelines occurs, the students will be required to correct this by calling home for the proper attire.

 Our goal is to provide a safe and drug free environment for all our students.
 Students who attempt to bring drugs, alcohol, or weapons to school may be arrested by a Sheriff’s Deputy, suspended from school, and even be expelled for up to one full year.